abdulisik/creator-finder/README.md

 #### **5.3 Search and Add Creator Bars Separation**

-- **Objective**: Resolve issues with combined search and add functionality.
-- **Tasks**:
-  - Separate the search bar and "Add Creator" input to avoid conflicts (e.g., hitting Enter should only trigger search).
-  - Create a new input bar specifically for adding a single creator.
-Provide clear placeholders to distinguish each function.
-  - Adjust logic so the "Add Creator" function can handle custom handles, channel IDs, or full URLs, depending on the structure provided by the user.
+Separate the search bar and "Add Creator" input to avoid conflicts.
+Adjust logic so the "Add Creator" function can handle custom handles, channel IDs, or full URLs, depending on the structure provided by the user.

 #### **5.4 Search Filtering Toggle (Checkbox)**